alan-turing-institute/uicc_identity_toolbox/README.md

 # HOTP using STK
 This is a [SimToolKit (STK)](http://www.bladox.cz/devel-docs/gen_stk.html) implementation of the [RFC-4226](https://datatracker.ietf.org/doc/html/rfc4226) HMAC-Based One-Time Password (HOTP) authentication algorithm for sysmoISIM-SJA2 SIM cards.

+## NOTE: This is just a 'hello world' demo at the moment and does not yet compute HOTP

 # Requirements

 Tested with: